 Our Unique Program

 Sora is a project-based learning environment where students can start their own projects, choose their own timeline, and set their own evaluation metrics.
-We follow an Oxfordlike model, where our learning experts serve as topical experts and collaborate with students on their projects.
-Several studies have shown that immersive active-learning instructional methods like project-based learning are much more effective than traditional instruction.
+We follow a learning model where our teachers serve to challenge students, structure individual curriculum plans, facilitate their learning, and help them complete their goals, not deliver boring lectures.

 We’re intentional about putting student interests first and using them to create projects for students to learn real skills.
 Our Learning Experts help students design their projects so they can use them to learn relevant topics for that specific career or field and the required high school academic subjects.
 At Sora, students demonstrate their knowledge and competency through their projects, work in Learning Expeditions, and various learning platforms.